How do you read yours?

 – I read sitting, lying, upright, on my side – doesn’t matter to me as long as I have some light!

 – I will sometimes be reading a couple of books at a time.
-It’s rarely more than 2, and it is normally just the one, and in an average month, I read 3-4 books in total.
+It’s rarely more than 2, and it is normally just the one.
+In an average month, I probably read 3 or 4 books.

 So, please do share now – how do you read yours?